lenelise/django/mysecondproject/README.md

 ## Things I've done :bowtie:
 These are items moved from the to do list because they have been implemented and I believe they are working.

+:wihte_chec_mark: Create an export API with same permission/accesss as POST and GET

 :white_check_mark: api/fileexport (api/views/exportview.py)